0Message

 Three steps

 1. Open the app and write your message.
-No account, no email — one upload per link you create.
+No account, no email — your browser gets a random 12-word passcode.

 Who it’s for